tsamaya/arcgis-js-events/README.md

 # arcgis-js-events

+Based on the esri support blog post [How to Plan a Great Map Event](http://blogs.esri.com/esri/supportcenter/2014/12/08/how-to-plan-a-great-map-event/)

 ## Map Events sample

-Based on the esri support blog post [How to Plan a Great Map Event](http://blogs.esri.com/esri/supportcenter/2014/12/08/how-to-plan-a-great-map-event/), this sample fixed jshint issues and adds a [Grunt](http://gruntjs.com/) build with a linting task.
+This sample fixes jshint issues and uses [Grunt](http://gruntjs.com/) as building tool including a linting task.

 ## Try it